 No. We are not filing this as a class action.
 In a class action, a single plaintiff joins a group of plaintiffs.
 We are filing each case individually.
 As a mass tort, we will handle your case individually.
 This also means that we will not get paid unless we reach a settlement on your behalf.
 There is no cost to you.

 Local Lawyers On Your Side – By Your Side

 Contact Taylor King today for a free consultation.
 We are prepared to answer your questions and, if necessary, to ensure you receive the compensation you deserve and to hold 3M accountable.
 If you suspect that you or someone you know has suffered hearing loss due to defective earplugs while serving our country, call us today at (870) 246-0505 or toll-free at 1(800) 227-9732.

-You can also contact us online by filling out a form below or by stopping by any of our five locations across Arkansas.
+You can also contact us online by filling out a form below or by stopping by any of our seven locations across Arkansas and into Texas.
 We’ll be on your side, by your side.